 In VisualFoundaiton, Punching Shear design checks are performed at pier locations and the program automatically determines the punching shear perimeter (critical section).
 An individual pier can also define punching shear reinforcement in the form of headed shear studs or shear stirrups located in the slab.
-Additional information regarding punching shear design checks and punching shear reinforcement can be found in the Foundations - Design section.
+Additional information regarding punching shear design checks and punching shear reinforcement can be found on the Punching Shear page of the Help File.